awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 2.1 Manual Installation**

-To install (or reinstall) the CLI the following command in a terminal:
+To install (or reinstall) the CLI, use the following command in a terminal:

 ```
 curl -Ls "https://dtsx.io/get-astra-cli" | bash